Future (rapper): 2011–2014: Pluto and Honest

 Though Future had told MTV that Streetz Calling would be his final mixtape prior to the release of his debut studio album, another mixtape, Astronaut Status, was released in January 2012.
-In December 2011, Future was featured on the cover of Issue #77 of The FADER.
-Before his album being released in April 2012.
+In December 2011, Future was featured on the cover of Issue 77 of The FADER.
 XXLs Troy Mathews wrote, "While Astronaut Status is up and down and never really hits the highs like 'Racks', 'Tony Montana', and 'Magic' that fans have come to expect from Future, it's apparent that he's poised to continue the buzz of 2011 humming right along into 2012."
 Future was selected to the annual XXL Freshmen list in early 2012.

-His debut album Pluto, originally planned for January, was eventually released on April 17.
-It includes remixes of "Tony Montana" featuring Drake and "Magic" featuring T.I..
+His debut album Pluto, originally planned for January 2012, was eventually released on April 17.
+Its first three singles were mastered re-recordings of pre-existing songs, "Tony Montana", "Go Harder", and "Magic", the latter contained a guest feature from high-profile hometown native, rapper T.I.
 According to Future, "'Magic' was the first record T.I. jumped on when he came outta jail.
 Like, he was out of jail a day and he jumped straight on the 'Magic' record without me even knowing about it."
-The track became Future's first single to enter the Billboard Hot 100 chart.
+The track became Future's first single as a lead artist to enter the Billboard Hot 100 chart, peaking at number 69 in April 2012.
+In addition, the albums next singles, "Same Damn Time" and "Turn on the Lights" peaked at number 92 and 50 on the Hot 100 respectively, further ushering Future into the mainstream spotlight.
+The latter was eventually certified platinum by the RIAA and spawned a remix featuring Lil Wayne.
 Other collaborators on the album include Trae tha Truth, R. Kelly and Snoop Dogg.
-On October 8, 2012, Pusha T released "Pain" featuring Future, the first single off My Name Is My Name which would be released in 2013.
+On October 8, 2012, Future would perform the hook for Pusha T's single "Pain", which preceded his 2013 debut studio album My Name Is My Name.

 It was announced that Future would be repackaging his debut album Pluto on November 27, 2012, under the name Pluto 3D, featuring 3 new songs and 2 remix songs, including the remix for "Same Damn Time" featuring Diddy and Ludacris, as well as his single "Neva End (Remix)" featuring Kelly Rowland.
-In 2012, Future wrote, produced and was featured on "Loveeeeeee Song", taken from Barbadian singer Rihanna's seventh studio album, Unapologetic.
+In November 2012, Future wrote, produced, and co-performed with Barbadian singer Rihanna on "Loveeeeeee Song", from the singers seventh studio album, Unapologetic.